How To Edit WordPress Template Files? 3 Easy Methods

 How To Remove Version Number From WordPress?

-WordPress Version number appears in View Page Source, as you know for security reasons it is a good practice to remove or hide the WordPress version number.
+WordPress Version number appears in View Page Source, As you know for security reasons it is a good practice to remove or hide the WordPress version number.
 One of the ways to remove it is by adding some PHP codes in the functions.php file.

-WordPress Version Appeared in view page source.
+WordPress Version Appeared in the view page source.

 Now we are going to edit functions.php in Theme Editor.